Vyral/base-template/_posts/2018-06-06-buy-your-home-now-before-interest-rates-increase.md

 {% include youtube.html %}

-*There may not be any benefits to waiting to buy.
-In fact, you could still have the same monthly mortgage payment even if the interest rates fall.*
+<p style="text-align: center;"><em>There may not be any benefits to waiting to buy.
+In fact, you could still have the same monthly mortgage payment even if the interest rates fall.</em></p>

 <center>&nbsp;</center>